 Arguably one of the easiest tools to use for installing and managing Python packages, Pip has earned its notoriety by the number of applications utilizing this tool.
-Fancied for its capabilities in handling binary packages over the easy_installed packaged manager, pip enables 3rd party package installations.
-Though Python does sometimes come with pip as a default, this tutorial will show how to install, check its version as well as some basic commands for using pip on Ubuntu 16.04.
+Fancied for its capabilities in handling binary packages over the easy_installed packages manager, Pip enables 3rd party package installations.
+Though Python does sometimes come with Pip as a default, this tutorial will show how to install, check its version as well as some basic commands for using Pip on Ubuntu 16.04.

 - These instructions are intended for an Ubuntu 16.04 LTS server, and we are logged in as root.